hermnchn/blog/README.md

 - 💞️ I’m looking to collaborate on web app to mobile app transition.
 - 📫 How to reach me either on Linkedin or Twitter.

 Status: Currently, everything is fixed and working properly between VScode, Github Desktop, and Github.
-Finally, could look into other ways to upload to Github.
+Be careful when setting up repo especially on how to connect them to local drive.
+Finally, could look into other ways to upload to Github; maybe sublime text is possible option.

 <!---
 hermnchn/hermnchn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.